 Read the news release

 UC San Diego Health's heart transplant program began in 1989 under the direction of internationally renowned cardiothoracic surgeon Stuart W. Jamieson, MB, FRCS.
 We performed our first heart transplant in 1990.

-Our program’s philosophy focuses on comprehensive and compassionate patient care tailored to the individual patient, with the involvement of a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery and cardiac transplantation.
+Our program’s philosophy focuses on comprehensive and compassionate patient care tailored to the individual patient, provided by a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery and cardiac transplantation.
 This team guides patients and families through their entire transplant experience.